 6. Repulse Bay

-The bay got its name from the 19th century war where the British troops ‘repulsed’ the attacking pirates.
-Famous for its wide, crescent shaped beach, Repulse Bay is home to the most expensive residential complexes in Hong Kong and is perfect for those looking for a lavish, high class experience.
-The beach offers exquisite experiences to every kind of visitor, which is why it is popular among couples and kids alike.
+The bay got its name from the 19th-century war where the British troops ‘repulsed’ the attacking pirates.
+Famous for its wide, crescent-shaped beach, Repulse Bay is home to the most expensive residential complexes in Hong Kong and is perfect for those looking for a lavish, high-class experience.
+The beach offers exquisite experiences to every kind of visitor, which is why it is one of the popular tourist attractions in Hong Kong among couples and kids alike.

 How to reach Repulse Bay: Get down at MTR Hong Kong Station and take a bus (No. 6, 6A, 6X, 66, 260) from the Exchange Square Bus Terminus and get down at Repulse Bay.